wildfish/google-cloud-container-builder-example/README.rst

 The technology here is really interesting and the ability to run whatever you like without worrying about your environment is very attractive.
-There are however a few things missing though that make it less attractive than the alternatives in it's current incarnation.
+There are however a few things missing though that make it less attractive than the alternatives in its current incarnation.

 * Currently there is no built in notification for failing tests (email or otherwise).
 On build status changes messages are sent to gclouds pub/sub system which could be utilised to send messages to slack for instance but at the time of